shunf4/moonlight-android/README.md

 25. Add option to quit app directly
 26. Samsung DeX scrolling support
 27. Proper click/scroll/right-click for trackpad on generic Android tablet when using local cursor
+28. Virtual Display integration with (Apollo)[https://github.com/ClassicOldSong/Apollo]

 Also checkout https://github.com/ClassicOldSong/Widecar if you want a seamless experience like Apple Sidecar for your Windows PC with Sunshine and Moonlight.

+A more seamless experience with virtual display will be Artemis paired with [Apollo](https://github.com/ClassicOldSong/Apollo).

 # Disclaimer